 Related: Excerpt: The Disturbing Story of the FBI Agent Who Strangled His Informant

 As writer Joe Sharkey describes in his book, they did fight—disastrously.
 On a night in 1989, an explosive argument about Susan’s accidental pregnancy culminated in her murder.
 Knowing that a child would destroy his marriage and his career with the FBI, an enraged Mark strangled Susan and dumped her naked corpse into a ravine.
 He confessed to the crime one year later, whereupon he received a 16-year sentence for first-degree manslaughter (although thanks to “good behavior,” he only served ten).

 The famous case has plenty of elements for true crime aficionados to sink their teeth into—from Sharkey's detailed account of Mark and Susan's fraught relationship to his condemnation of the FBI's use of informants.
-To get the full Above Suspicion story, download a copy of the book before the film comes to theaters.
+To get the full Above Suspicion story, download a copy of the book below before watching the film.

-Featured still from "Above Suspicion" via Eagle Films
+Featured still from "Above Suspicion" via White Knight